siyelo/job-application/job_ad.md

+## Web Developer wanted.

 ### Company

-[Siyelo](www.siyelo.com) is an established Ruby on Rails agency, with solid backing and a growing portfolio of great projects, and satisfied clients.
+[Siyelo](www.siyelo.com) is an international Ruby on Rails agency, with solid backing and a growing portfolio of great projects, and happy clients.

 ### Opportunity

 This is an opportunity to be a part of an entrepreneurial and focused Ruby/Rails consultancy.
-We are looking for people with strong web development backgrounds (preferably involving RoR), with a passion for clean code and great products.
+We are looking for people with strong web development backgrounds, with a passion for clean code and great software.

-We're all "full-stack" developers, so whilst you don't necessarily need to know how to rewrite PacMan in Javascript, familiarity with jQuery and HTML/CSS (or HAML/Sass) is needed.
+We're all "full-stack" developers, so whilst you don't necessarily need to know how to rewrite PacMan in Javascript, familiarity with jQuery and HTML/CSS is needed.
 We care about quality too.
-Writing tests using modern frameworks like Cucumber and Rspec should be second nature to you.
+Writing tests first using modern frameworks should be second nature to you.

 We are working on an exciting mix of improving and scaling existing apps and developing entirely new apps.
 Our team is fast, talented and independent, and we encourage Open Source contributions and community participation.

-Requirements:
+### Requirements:

-  - English proficiency
-  - 3+ years of OO programming experience
+  - 3+ years web development or related experience
-  - Experience with: TDD, pair programming, OO design, refactoring.
+  - experience in Object Oriented languages & domain modeling
-  - Agile / lean development practices
+  - Agile / lean development practices : TDD, pair programming, OO design, refactoring
-  - Domain modelling
+  - Relational databases:  PostgreSQL or MySQL
+  - English proficiency a must.

+### Highly Regarded

-  - Ruby / Python / Smalltalk experience
+  - Ruby / Python / Smalltalk / Java experience
+  - NoSQL databases
-  - Open source contributions (highly regarded)
+  - Open source contributions
-  - Databases experience MySQL/PostgreSQL
-  - Git
+  - Git SCM

-If you're interested, please go to http://github.com/siyelo/job-application to apply.
+### How to Apply

+Please send your CV to [jobs@siyelo.com](mailto:jobs@siyelo.com)

+[Optional] For BONUS points, you can apply using our fun little [Github application](http://github.com/siyelo/job-application)